anastasia-a-zhivaeva/tic-tac-toe/README.md

 - [x] When no one wins, display a message about the result being a draw.
 ---

-There are also plans to write tests and add state management
+There are also plans to add state management

 # Getting Started with Create React App